 - I. Expand the use of problem gambling peer support specialists within gambling treatment programs. - II.
 Expand the use of modern technologies to supplement treatment as usual and/or provide new mediums to promote positive change. - i.
 Increase the use of telehealth to expand access to varied services. - ii.
 Explore the use of health apps or other new tools that are designed to promote recovery. - III.
 Increase residential gambling treatment system capacity by establishing a residential gambling treatment program in southern Nevada and expanding client benefit levels to support a minimum 30 day stay. - IV.
-Develop a system of housing supports to assist unhoused persons seeking recovery from gambling disorder. - i.
+Develop a system of housing supports to assist houseless persons seeking recovery from gambling disorder. - i.
 Increase the number of transitional housing programs designed for persons in recovery from gambling disorder. - ii.
 Develop a housing support fund that gambling treatment providers can access to assist their clients with housing support.

-- I. Establish policies and offer programs designed to develop and promote provider competencies and foster a supportive and collegial workforce made up of sufficient numbers. - II.
-Expand upon the number of continued education opportunities and coursework developed to increase the competency of providers of problem gambling prevention, treatment, and recovery support services. - i.
-Develop a new continuing education opportunity and subsequent continuing education models for supervisors of problem gambling counseling interns. - ii.
-Develop continuing education learning opportunities and coursework on how to integrate the topics of gambling and problem gambling into substance use disorder and co-occurring disorder treatment programs. - iii.
-Develop continuing education learning opportunities for persons seeking to serve as problem gambling peer support specialists. - iv.
-Develop continuing education learning opportunities and coursework for problem gambling prevention professionals. - III.
+- I. Establish policies and offer programs designed to develop provider competencies and foster a supportive and collegial workforce made up of sufficient numbers. - II.
+Expand upon the number of trainings and coursework developed to increase the competency of providers of problem gambling prevention, treatment, and recovery services. - i.
+Develop a new training for supervisors of problem gambling counseling interns. - ii.
+Develop coursework on how to integrate the topics of gambling and problem gambling into addiction treatment programs. - iii.
+Develop coursework for persons seeking to serve as problem gambling peer support specialists. - iv.
+Develop trainings and coursework for problem gambling prevention professionals. - III.
 Increase the number of Certified Problem Gambling Counselors. - i.
-Create incentive programs for persons to obtain status as a Certified Problem Gambling Counselor Intern. - ii.
-Work in collaboration with the Nevada Board of Examiners for Drug, Alcohol and Gambling Counselors to develop continuing education opportunities for Licensed Clinical Drug and Alcohol Counselors (LCADCs) to supervise problem gambling interns to create a new pipeline for supervision and contribute to the development of competent and compassionate problem gambling counselors in Nevada.
+Create incentive programs for persons to obtain status as a Certified Problem Gambling Counselor Intern. - IV.
+Increase the number and use of problem gambling peer recovery support specialists.